 Simple driving directions would be: from Highway 93 in southern Kootenay National Park take Settlers Road (93/Settlers Road intersection is 84 kilometres south from Trans Canada Highway at Castle Junction in Banff National Park, or 20 kilometres north of Radium, British Columbia) to the Palliser River logging road.
 Approximately one hour and 60 kilometres from Settlers Road turnoff park near the confluence of Fynn Creek and Palliser River.
 Approximate road parking spot at NTS map grid reference location 82J/11 (185992).
 (NTS is the Canadian Government National Topographic System map series, they are excellent maps).

 Best chance of not getting lost is to follow the circuitous surveyor flagging tape marked trail.
-The trail was well marked with tape in September 2008, but a fair amount of dead fall, and several trail variations exist.
+The trail was well marked with tape in September 2008, but trail conditions and flagging had likely changed since this time.
 The first section of the trail is easy to follow along the Palliser River, but heading north up Fynn Creek, things get dicey.
-Good luck, again I recommend Corbett’s book for more detail.
+Good luck, again I recommend Corbett’s book for help, but generally follow your spider senses.

 Above tree line head towards the south side of Mt.
 Princess Mary, if ascending the South Glacier better to head west into the west head of Fynn Creek, all other routes are usually accessed from the east head of Fynn Creek with a camp near the toe of the King George Glacier.
 Great campsites around NTS grid 82J/11 (150035).